CIE-KFUPM/Rigid_Body/README.md

 # Rigid Body
-A simple python package contains basic rigid body formalism, like rotations, homogeneous transformations, kinematics as well as some plotting functionalities.
+A simple python package contains basic rigid body formalism, like rotations, homogeneous transformations, kinematics as well as some plotting and ode solver functionalities.

 Examples: